ansys/pyaedt/doc/source/Getting_started/index.rst

 PyAEDT cheat sheets
 -------------------

-PyAEDT cheat sheet introduces the basics that you need to use PyAEDT.
+PyAEDT cheat sheets introduce the basics that you need to use PyAEDT.
 PyAEDT cheat sheet is one-page reference providing syntax rules and commands for using the PyAEDT API and EDB API: